-Now that the Mouse has absorbed that galaxy far, far away, the traditional drum-and-brass theme music that opened every 20th Century Fox feature film will no longer be associated with the Star Wars saga.
-But for almost three decades, the adventures of the Skywalker clan were accompanied by this legendary Hollywood music cue by composer Alfred Newman; entire generations associated it with the battle between the Dark Side and the Light.
+Ever since the Mouse absorbed that galaxy far, far away, the traditional drum-and-brass theme music that opened every 20th Century Fox feature film is no longer associated with the Star Wars saga.
+But for almost three decades, the adventures of the Skywalker clan were accompanied by this legendary music cue by composer Alfred Newman; entire generations associated it with the battle between the dark side and the light.
+(Of course, Disney now owns the Fox movie library, so hey, if Emperor Palpatine can make a comeback … )

 In just eight words, Princess Leia Organa promised a whole universe of adventure.
 Luke Skywalker’s discovery of the hidden holographic message stored within his newly purchased astromech droid R2-D2 served as a sort of magic spell, the “open sesame” that unlocked all the excitement to come.